active-group/reacl-c/doc/intro.md

 ```

 Just like always, the resulting item looks like `some-other-item`, has
-the same state as it, and passes all actions emitted by it upwards.
+the same state that, and passes all actions emitted by it upwards.

 The other task regarding messages, is of course sending messages to
-items, either in reaction to an action or to a message received, for
+items, either in reaction to an action or to a received message, for
 example.
 The key concept to this are *references*.
 Messages can be
 targeted indirectly to a reference, which resolve to a concrete item
-at a place in the item tree, or to an item that a reference was
+at a place in the item tree, or directly to an item to which a reference
-assigned to.
-There are low-level utilities to do that (`c/with-ref`
+was assigned to.
+There are low-level utilities to do that
-and `c/set-ref`), but the most convenient way for the common use
+(`c/with-ref` and `c/set-ref`), but the most convenient way for the
-cases is the `c/ref-let` macro:
+common use cases is the `c/ref-let` macro:

 ```clojure
 (c/ref-let [child some-other-item]